History of Barbados: Political history

 Carrington (1982) examines politics during the American Revolution, revealing that Barbadian political leaders shared many of the grievances and goals of the American revolutionaries, but that they were unwilling to go to war over them.
 Nevertheless, the repeated conflicts between the island assembly and the royal governors brought important constitutional reforms which confirmed the legislature's control over most local matters and its power over the executive.

 From 1800 until 1885, Barbados then served as the main seat of Government for the former British colonies of the Windward Islands.
 During that period of around 85 years, the resident Governor of Barbados also served as the Colonial head of the Windward Islands.
 After the Government of Barbados officially exited from the Windward Island union in 1885, the seat was moved from Bridgetown to St. George's on the neighbouring island of Grenada, where it remained until the territory of the Windward Islands was dissolved.

-Soon after Barbados' withdrawal from the Windward Islands, Barbados became aware that Tobago was going to be amalgamated with another territory as part of a single state.
+Soon after Barbados's withdrawal from the Windward Islands, Barbados became aware that Tobago was going to be amalgamated with another territory as part of a single state.
 In response, Barbados made an official bid to the British Government to have neighbouring Island Tobago joined with Barbados in a political union.
 The British government however decided that Trinidad would be a better fit and Tobago instead was made a Ward of Trinidad.

 African slaves worked on plantations owned by merchants of English and Scottish descent.
 It was these merchants who continued to dominate Barbados politics, even after emancipation, due to a high income restriction on voting.
 Only the upper 30 per cent had any voice in the democratic process.
 It was not until the 1930s that a movement for political rights was begun by the descendants of emancipated slaves, who started trade unions.
 Charles Duncan O'Neal, Clennell Wickham and the members of the Democratic League were some of the leaders of this movement.
 This was initially opposed by Sir Grantley Adams, who played an instrumental role in the bankruptcy and shutdown of The Herald newspapers, one of the movement's foremost voices.
 Adams would later found the Barbados Progressive League (now the Barbados Labour Party) in 1938, during the Great Depression.
 The Depression caused mass unemployment and strikes, and the standard of living on the island fell drastically.
 With the death of O’Neal and the demise of the League, Adams cemented his power, but he used this to advocate for causes that had once been his rivals, including more help for the people especially the poor.